 The best ways to get to know us:

-- Visit a Home Group or 2 for a month (we can give you a list of groups that meet in and around the Summerville/Ladson/Goose Creek area)
+Visit a Mission Group or Home Group for a month (we can give you a list of groups that meet in and around the Summerville/Ladson area)

 Our desire is to be a community of people who follow Jesus together as we learn how to love God and love people by being the best neighbor ever where we live, work and play.
 We believe that happens best in relationships around the Bible.
 So we encourage our people to informally connect weekly in some kind of Christ-centered group for prayer, Bible study, mission planning, and encouragement.